tberndt5/trashenum/README.md

 # trashenum
-A trashy enumeration script that will try to enumerate common ports
+A trashy bash script that will try to enumerate common ports.